 We are looking for volunteers to help us run our parties, Pony Days and group visits.
 Parties run for two hours from 11am to 1pm and take place during the weekend.
 Pony Days run from 10am to 3pm and are held every Monday and Thursday during school holidays.
 Group visits vary in duration but usually last 1 to 1½ hours and take place any day of the week, daytime or evening

 Other volunteers do essential work that has a positive impact on the welfare of the animals.
 Running our Visitor Centre and helping at parties and group visits is vital for fund-raising and to increase awareness of horse welfare issues.
 Helping to sort tack for sale at our Tack Sales helps to raise thousands of pounds every year.
 You don’t need any experience of horses to do these roles.

 Whatever you do when volunteering at Hope Pastures is essential work for the welfare of the animals.

 Maintaining the sanctuary is like painting the Forth Road bridge – it never stops; so we always have a range of tasks where groups of corporate volunteers can help.
 These include fence and shelter painting, gardening, barn and site clearance and fence repair.
-We organise days for groups from 2 people up to 30 or more (we have lots of jobs!)
+We organise days for groups from 2 people up to 20 (we have lots of jobs!)
 We even ply you with tea and coffee!
 Feedback from all of our groups shows they find the day very rewarding.